iron-software/IronXL-Examples/examples/convert-excel-spreadsheet/README.md

 ***Based on <https://ironsoftware.com/examples/convert-excel-spreadsheet/>***

-The **IronXL** library offers a convenient and secure method for converting commonly utilized spreadsheet files into the necessary formats for your .NET project's subsequent processes.
-Here are the supported formats:
+**IronXL** provides a highly convenient and secure method for transforming popular spreadsheet file formats into the desired formats needed for subsequent processes in your .Net project.
+A list of supported file formats for loading and exporting is provided:

-## Load
+## Supported File Formats for Loading

 - XLS
 - XLSX